 Wind generation specifically conforms to the eligible renewable energy resources listed in section (2) of Missouri Department of Economic Development - Division of Energy (MDED-DOE) rule 4.CSR 340-8.010.
 The Spearville 1 and 2 wind facilities are located within Kansas.
-The Cimarron II and Spearville 3 wind facilities are located in Kansas and are not owned by KCP&L, and the owner-operator are responsible for ensuring that they have not caused any undue adverse air, water, or land use impacts.
-The Waverly and Slate Creek wind facilities expected to be completed in late 2015 will be located in Kansas are not owned by KCP&L, and the owner-operator would be responsible for ensuring that it has not caused any undue adverse air, water, or land use impacts.
+The Cimarron II, Spearville 3, Slate Creek, and Waverly wind facilities are located in Kansas and are not owned by KCP&L, and the owner-operator are responsible for ensuring that they have not caused any undue adverse air, water, or land use impacts.